Spring and summer varieties in decorative apothecary style bottles. Available in 8 oz. and 16 oz. sizes.

-Our Summer Flower honey is a more complex wildflower blend that is yellow-orange in color and imparts some of the warmer caramel flavors associated with clover honey.
+Summer Flower: A more complex wildflower blend that is light amber in color and imparts some of the warmer caramel flavors associated with clover honey.
+Summer Flower honey varies in the time it will take to granulate and can take on a slightly different flavor and color from year to year depending on which floral nectars are available to the bees.
 Pairs well with breads, pastries, and soft cheeses.

 We only offer our spring and summer honeys in the apothecary jars because they are very slow to crystallize and will